sorbet/sorbet/website/docs/metrics.md

 ## Reporting metrics directly to statsd

-In addition to outputing metrics to a file, Sorbet can also report metrics by connecting directly to a statsd service.
+In addition to outputting metrics to a file, Sorbet can also report metrics by connecting directly to a statsd service.
 This technique is more advanced, which means the instructions will heavily vary by organization and use case.
 At a high
 level: